 - Characters, Emotion & Viewpoint: Techniques and Exercises for Crafting Dynamic Characters and Effective Viewpoints by Nany Kress

-Explains in detail how to create three-dimensional and believable characters, develop their emotions, create realistic love, fight, and death scenes, and use frustration to motivate your characters and drive your story.
-At the end of each chapter are exercises to help you improve your writing.
+Explains how to create three-dimensional and believable characters, develop their emotions, create realistic love, fight, and death scenes, and use frustration to motivate your characters and drive your story.

 - Plot & Structure: Techniques and Exercises for Crafting a Plot That Grips Readers From Start to Finish by James Scott Bell

-Explains in detail how to create strong beginnings, middles, and ends.
-Includes plotting diagrams and charts.
-Brainstorming techniques for original plot ideas.
-Thought-provoking exercises at the end of each chapter.
-Story structure models and methods for all genres.
-Tips and tools for correcting common plot problems.
+Explains how to create strong beginnings, middles, and ends.
+Includes plotting diagrams and charts, brainstorming techniques for original plot ideas, thought-provoking exercises at the end of each chapter, story structure models and methods for all genres, and tips and tools for correcting common plot problems.

 - Description & Setting: Techniques and Exercises for Crafting a Believable World of People, Places, and Events by Ron Rozelle

-Establish a realistic sense of time and place.
-Use description and setting to drive your story.
-Keep excess description from cluttering your story.
-Craft effective description and setting for different genres.
-Skillfully master showing vs. telling.
+Explains how to establish a realistic sense of time and place, use description and setting to drive your story, keep excess description from cluttering your story, craft effective description and setting for different genres, and skillfully master showing vs. telling.

 - Dialogue: Techniques and Exercises for Crafting Effective Dialogue by Gloria Kempton

-Create dialogue that drives the story.
-Weave dialogue with narrative and action.
-Use dialogue to pace your story.
-Write dialogue that fits specific genres.
-Avoid the common pitfalls of writing dialogue.
-Make dialogue unique for each character.
+Explains how to create dialogue that drives the story, weave dialogue with narrative and action, use dialogue to pace your story, write dialogue that fits specific genres, avoid the common pitfalls of writing dialogue, and make dialogue unique for each character.